 Project #1: Write from a Different Viewpoint Activity

 It’s All in Your Viewpoint lesson from the Minnesota Association for Children’s Mental Health

-Being able to put yourself in someone else’s vantage point is an essential element of good mental health.
+Our first mental health project is a writing activity on being able to put yourself in someone else’s vantage point.
+Understanding different perspectives is an essential element of good mental health.
 It’s easy to get distracted by being “right” and to fall into the habit of doing or interpreting something a particular way.

 If you were to ask your students, “What has a head and four legs?” you may expect answers focused on animals and people, but how many might think of a bed or a table?
 We can teach our students to look at this riddle (and life’s problems) from a different angle and learn that there may be more than one answer.